 Becoming an online ESL teacher has many benefits attached, and could be one of the best ways to balance work and life while helping young minds all over the world.

-Being an online teacher can be extremely rewarding, but there are other teaching-related options out there for those who want more.
+Being an online teacher can be extremely rewarding, but there are other online jobs for teachers out there for those who want more.